 In conjunction, government guidelines on social distancing will be adhered to throughout the zoo.
 Signage reminding both staff and visitors of social distancing, frequent handwashing and covering mouth if sneezing etc. will continue to be displayed in both public and staff areas.

 Although it is not mandatory, we will advise visitors to wear face masks while visiting the zoo.
 This is only advisory but will help protect our staff, animals and other visitors.
 We will additionally sell masks at the zoo for purchase on arrival.

-We understand that after several weeks of lockdown that visitors may be very keen to return and we can envisage on the first day/first week of reopening that we may find that we have high numbers, which could be potentially problematic whilst coming out of a lockdown scenario.
+We understand that after another month of lockdown that visitors may be very keen to return and we can envisage on the first day/first week of reopening that we may find that we have high numbers, which could be potentially problematic whilst coming out of a lockdown scenario.
 Therefore, we will implement a limited numbers approach initially, to judge how social distancing methods and facemask advice is being adhered to by visitors.

 Pinch points will be at the entrance, catering outlets, toilets and the shop.
 Therefore, at these areas, floor stickers will be utilised to demarcate social distancing to allow safe spaces.
 In addition, indoor animal houses have a potential to be more crowded, therefore we will keep these to a one-way system with social distancing floor stickers implemented.
 We hope to have some volunteers help monitor visitor numbers present in the house at any one time.

 Catering outlets will operate as takeaway only initially, as outdoor seating is available.
 We do note however the necessity of regular cleaning of outdoor seating areas – whether outlets or seating at other areas of the zoo.

 The gift shop can be reconfigured to provide a separate entrance & exit points, to try and manage the visitor flow through the site.